Sign In / Sign Out

 The School of Community Resources and Development offers a graduate program leading to the PhD in community resources and development.

-The doctoral program in community resources and development is a theoretically grounded, research-intensive degree program designed to prepare graduates for research-oriented careers in higher education, governmental agencies, nonprofit organizations and private-sector businesses.
+This is a research-intensive doctoral degree program grounded in theory and designed to prepare graduates for research-oriented careers in higher education, governmental agencies, nonprofit organizations and private-sector businesses.
 The program is based on the concept of building sustainable and healthy communities as the unifying principle in the established focus areas of:

 Required Core (24 credit hours)